DM-GY-6063-2024F-B-zb656/midterm/README.md

 # Final Coding

 Oct.
+29:
-29: Realized that for shapes I want to be rectangular, no masking needs to be done.
+- Realized that for shapes I want to be rectangular, no masking needs to be done.
 Masked the roof with triangle mask but I want to make it look nicer.
+- Fixed the mask so the roof image displays higher res.
+I'd like to change the roof image perhaps to better match what a farmhouse roof would look like.
+But I need to find a good image for that.
+Changing images later is simple though as long as I have the right masking set up.